PacLII Home | Databases | WorldLII | Search | Feedback

 (c) Recent vaginal intercourse."

 In James v.
 R. (1971) 55 Cr.
 App.
-R.299 Viscount rne in delivering the jthe judgment of the Privy Council, said at p.302:
+R.299 Viscount Dilhorne in delivering the judgment of the Privy Council, said at p.302:

 (my underlining)

-"True it is that the medical evidence ... confirmed (the complainatestimony) that intercourseourse with her had taken place but there was no medical evidence that the intercourse had taken place without her consent; and the judge directed the jury that, if they accepted that evidence, it could amount to corroboration ...
+"True it is that the medical evidence ... confirmed (the complainant's testimony) that intercourse with her had taken place but there was no medical evidence that the intercourse had taken place without her consent; and the judge directed the jury that, if they accepted that evidence, it could amount to corroboration ...
 In their Lordships view, this direction was entirely wrong.
 Independent evidence that intercourse had taken place is not evidence confirming in some material particular either that the crime of rape had been committed or, if it had been, that it had been committed by the accused.
 It does not show that the intercourse took place without consent or that the accused was a party to it."

 Similarly in this present case, in the light of the doctor's concession and the above judicial dicta, it need hardly be said that both 'the doctor's evidence' and 'the medical report' (which was improperly admitted per Grant Ag.C.J. in Colin Raymond Langford v.
 R. 20 F.L.R.
 11 at 12), were only capable of confirming the complainant's testimony that sexual intercourse had occurred, but not, that such intercourse was without her consent or that the appellant had committed it.
 The trial magistrate in his judgment appears however to have treated it otherwise.
 The judgment begins with a summary of each witness's evidence at the trial including the appellant and his witness, and then (at p.29), the trial magistrate sets out two ingredients of the offence of Rape as follows: